The European market potential for table grapes

 Poland: offers opportunities for eastern suppliers

-Grapes with other non-European origins, such as Peru, Chile and India, are often imported via the Netherlands or Germany.
-If your country is located far from Poland, traders in these countries can help getting your grapes on the Polish market.
+Other suppliers from developing countries include India (4.2%), South Africa (4.1%), Chile (3.7%) and Egypt (2.3%).
+Grapes from such origins are often also imported via the Netherlands or Germany.
+If your country is located far from Poland, traders in these countries can help to get your grapes onto the Polish market.

 Tip: